Official Glen Cove Chamber of Commerce By-Laws

 (b) VICE PRESIDENTS

 The Treasurer shall be responsible for the safeguarding of all funds received by the Chamber and for their proper disbursement.
 Such funds shall be kept on deposit in financial institutions approved by the Board of Directors.
-Disbursement checks must be signed by the Treasurer or the President.
+Disbursement checks must be signed by the Treasurer, Vice President, or the President as determined by the Board of Directors.

 The Treasurer shall report monthly to the Board.
 He or she will have access to any financial information deemed necessary for the report.
 All reports can be accessed via the internet using the Chamber’s password.